alvaroreinoso/testrepos/README.md

 ## Run the backend locally
-Our backend development enviorenment relies on the following services:
+Our backend development environment relies on the following services:
 1. Postgres database
 2. SLS offline server
 3. Elasticsearch